-ACEC Virginia is Celebrating 50 Years
+ACEC Virginia - 50 Years of Service

 For Virginia, it started in May of 1962 when representatives of ten consulting firms in the Richmond area met to discuss the formation of a state organization with the specific purpose of affiliating with CEC/US and implementing efforts at the state level parallel to those being pursued nationally.
 After meetings with national CEC representatives, an application for affiliation was filed on July 16, 1968 by CEC Virginia Officers Carl Torrence (President), Richard P. Hankins (VP), and Henry P. Sadler (Secretary/Treasurer).